Spring Feasts Fulfilled in AD33 2nd Edition

 49

-The misconstrued idea out there is that Jesus fulfilled all of the laws which included all of the Feasts of the Lord and Holy Convocations at one time at the cross and nailed them there is not the truth.
-50 The Pre Millennial Preterist say and believe that Jesus purged sins at the Cross and that the purging of sins only occurred on the Holy Convocation Day of Atonement.
-51 Here is the scripture that they use to try to prove their point that the Holy Convocation Day of Atonement was fulfilled at the cross when it was actually the Lord’s Passover being fulfilled when Jesus forgave of personal sins, not Judgment on the whole nation for rewards after a life of serving the Lord.
+The misconstrued idea out there is that Jesus fulfilled all of the laws which included all of the Feasts of the Lord and Holy Convocations at one time at the cross and nailed them there, is not the truth.
+50 Many and believe that Jesus purged sins at the Cross and that the purging of sins only occurred on the Day of Atonement which they say was at the cross.
+51 Here is the scripture that they use to try to prove their point that the Day of Atonement was fulfilled at the cross when it was actually the Lord’s Passover being fulfilled when Jesus forgave of personal sins, not Judgment on the whole nation for rewards after a life of serving the Lord.

 Hebrews 1: 3 who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high,